gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 For the Azure Information Protection unified labeling client, currently in preview, the Set-AIPFileClassification cmdlet can automatically apply a sensitivity label for one or more files when you configure auto labeling in the Office 365 Security & Compliance Center.
 Sensitivity labels are applied when the content matches the conditions and you select the option to automatically apply a label.
 For more information, see [Apply a sensitivity label to content automatically](https://docs.microsoft.com/Office365/SecurityCompliance/apply_sensitivity_label_automatically).

 When this cmdlet is run, it inspects the file contents and if the configured conditions are met for a label, that label is applied.
 This action will automatically apply protection if the selected label applies protection.
-For the Azure Information Protection client, protection can also be removed.
+For the Azure Information Protection client, because labels support removing protection, protection can also be removed from files when you run this cmdlet.

 By default, if the file already has a label, the existing label or protection is not replaced.